Live classes for preschool through grade 10

 The Core Knowledge Sequence explicitly addresses important skills in various subjects—for example, in language arts, decoding, handwriting, spelling, and written composition; in geography, spatial sense; or in math, estimating sums and differences, or converting common fractions to decimals.
 Students are often assigned grade level projects in math, science, and social studies.

 In grades K-2, the Core Knowledge Sequence introduces topics typically associated with later grades, such as the study of ancient Egypt, environmental awareness, or electricity.
 Much of the knowledge of these topics can be conveyed through reading appropriate texts aloud, followed by discussion and activities.
-Helping young children develop the ability to listen to and understand read-aloud texts is integral to the development of literacy.
-As an extension, we pair read aloud with writing and project based activities to reinforce learning and comprehension in a given topic.

 The selection of read-aloud texts for Kindergarteners is guided by a coherent, sequenced approach of knowledge building.
 The instructor selects fiction and nonfiction read-alouds in relation to topics across curriculum identified in the Core Knowledge Sequence.
 Instruction is provided in a way that it is aligned with the principles and values of EDIA.